c4cs/c4cs.github.io/_lectures/w18/ohplusplus1.markdown

 ### 2. [Clone](https://help.github.com/articles/cloning-a-repository/) your forked repository

 ### 3. [Create an issue](https://help.github.com/articles/creating-an-issue/)/take ownership of an existing issue
+Do this in the parent repository, not your fork
 <img alt="issue" width="600" src="https://help.github.com/assets/images/help/repository/repo-tabs-issues.png" />

 ---